featbit/featbit-react-client-sdk/README.md

+# Featbit Client-Side SDK for ReactJS

 ## Introduction
 This is the react client side SDK for the feature management platform [FeatBit](https://www.featbit.co).
-We will document all the methods available in this SDK, and detail how they work.

-> Be aware, this is a client side SDK, it is intended for use in a single-user context, which can be mobile, desktop or embeded applications.
+Be aware, this is a client side SDK, it is intended for use in a single-user context, which can be mobile, desktop or embeded applications.
 This SDK can only be ran in a browser environment, it is not suitable for React Native projects, React Native SDK will be available in our other repo.

 The React SDK is based on the JavaScript SDK
 The React SDK builds on FeatBit's JavaScript SDK to provide a better integration for use in React applications.
 As a result, much of the JavaScript SDK functionality is also available for the React SDK to use.

-The **fbClient** in the current doc is the same object as **fbClient** in the featbit-js-client-sdk.
+The **fbClient** in the current doc is the same object as **fbClient** in the featbit-js-client-sdk SDK.
 To learn more about our JavaScript client SDK, please go to this repository [featbit-js-client-sdk](https://github.com/featbit/featbit-js-client-sdk)

 > SDK version compatibility